windhaunting/Algorithm_Coding_Summary/shortest_path.md

 ## Bellman-Ford algorithm

 ```
-Bellman-Ford algorithm  O(VE)
+# Bellman-Ford algorithm  O(VE)
-Dijkstra doesn’t work for Graphs with negative weight edges,
+#Dijkstra doesn’t work for Graphs with negative weight edges,
-Bellman-Ford works for such graphs.
+#Bellman-Ford works for such graphs.
 Bellman-Ford is also simpler than Dijkstra and suites well for distributed systems.
-But time complexity of Bellman-Ford is O(VE), which is more than Dijkstra.
+#But time complexity of Bellman-Ford is O(VE), which is more than Dijkstra.
-'''

 from collections import defaultdict